avivharuzi/stickynote/README.md

-# stickynote
+# Stickynote

-write down what is important to you and determine how long to finish it
+Write down what is important to you and determine how long to finish it.